SpicyMarinara/SpicyMarinara.github.io/README.md

 10 | [Grok 4](https://openrouter.ai/x-ai/grok-4) | 256k | None | Grok, is this true? | It's like a teenager going through puberty, so horny and not very smart
 Extra | [NemoMix-Unleashed-12B](https://huggingface.co/MarinaraSpaghetti/NemoMix-Unleashed-12B) | 128k | None | Obligatory shill of my model, some claim it still holds up | Old and small

-!!! warning Testing
+> [!WARNING]
-    ~~I noticed some underlying issues with GPT-5.
+> ~~I noticed some underlying issues with GPT-5.
 I'm barely able to control it; it feels like every time I get a generation, it's like a different model responding.
 Requires further testing.
 It may be shit, actually.
 It's just shit.
 Stick to ChatGPT-4o while you can.~~ They fixed GPT-5 at last, so I've added it to the ranking officially.

 ## Model Providers